TaLucGiaHoang/Demo-for-RISC-V-Day-on-2020/README.md

 The binary `aws_demos.bin` will be generated in the directory `<amazon-freertos>/build/`.

 ### UART Serial Connection
+Connect the CON2 (UART) port on the Corvette-F1 N25 Development Board to a USB port on your computer using a micro USB cable.

 	+ BAUD rate: 115200
 	+ Data: 8 bit